mgondan/wuenic4R/README.md

 # wuenic4R

-Assuming that R.exe is on the PATH,
+Please make sure that R.exe and swipl.exe are on the PATH.
+R is used for the main task, swipl.exe is used for the SHA checksums.

 For a single country
 ````